 Routine machine maintenance that includes realignment is encouraged and should result in higher production.

 The phrase “sharpen often and sharpen little” is a helpful one to follow.
 Many machines and tools with proper programming are seeing cycles in excess of 500,000 hits, but tools are perishable and will wear.
-A dull tool can sometimes only last for minutes.
-Instead of pulling the tool at 500,000 hits and taking off .005, we recommend pulling the tooling at 550,000 hits and taking off .030.
+Instead of pulling the tool at 550,000 hits and taking off .030, we recommend pulling the tooling at 500,000 hits and taking off .005.
 Your punches and dies are precision machined and must be sharpened correctly.
 The tools used in the machine have specific grinding requirements and must be maintained with the proper grinding wheels and especially a coolant: heat is a cause of tool wear.

 For more information on tooling maintenance check here.
 The importance of tool maintenance cannot be diminished and all operators should be made aware of what to maintain.